The beauty of brownfields

 Brownfield sites are often located in strategic locations, offering opportunities for investment in new industries, information technology, distribution, retail, and leisure, as well as public sector investment.
 The redevelopment of brownfield sites with environmental contamination will also significantly improve the quality of environment, while providing real benefits to all activities in the adjacent areas.
 They not only have economic and environmental potential but also the opportunity to create attractive, viable and sustainable sites.

-Benefits of brownfield regeneration
+Benefits of brownfield redevelopment

-- Inflow of foreign direct investments
+- inflow of foreign direct investment

-- Increase of competitiveness
+- increasing competitiveness

-- Mobilisation of private capital
+- mobilisation of private capital

 Examples of successfully regenerated brownfield projects

-- Preparations and implementation of brownfield regeneration projects are currently underway in a number of other cities (Brno, Trutnov, Náchod and others)
+Preparations and implementation of brownfield regeneration projects are currently underway in a number of other cities (Brno, Děčín, Trutnov, Náchod and others). |

 Aleš Krtička |